webappsolution/flow-mvc/README.md

 ## Highlights

 * FlowMVC uses a Global Event Bus for loosely coupled object communication.
-* FlowMVC separates View Controllers from Service Controllers -- we strictly separate Mediators (that own views) from Service Controllers (that own services).
-Controllers "control flow" of the app -- they orchestrate the app flow with events.
-They do not control views and work with services at the same time.
+* FlowMVC separates Mediators from Service Controllers -- it strictly separates Mediators (View Controllers that own views) from Service Controllers (that own services).
 * FlowMVC has Service Objects separating server side logic into it's own layer.
 * FlowMVC has Mock Service Objects with delays built-in for async service stubbing.
 * FlowMVC looks and feels like a robust OO client using traditional MVC architecture and IoC frameworks.